Donegal Abbey: Legacy

-The abbey was not rebuilt, and remains in ruins, but the Franciscan friars set up a new base at a stone huts close to the River Drowes, near Ballyshannon.
+The abbey was not rebuilt, and remains in ruins, but the Franciscan friars set up a new base at Bundrowes in Bundoran close to the River Drowes.
 There, the monks of Donegal Abbey such as Mícheál Ó Cléirigh, Cú Choigríche Ó Duibhgeannáin, and Fearfeasa Ó Maol Chonaire worked between 1632 and 1636 in Donegal Abbey's most important legacy.
 After first acquiring many different antiquarian manuscripts and monastic chronicles that recorded more than two thousand years of Irish history, they combined the accounts from their memories and manuscripts into the vitally important primary historical source that has since been dubbed the Annals of the Four Masters.

 In 1870, Fr.
 Charles Patrick Meehan wrote, "A silver chalice, of fine workmanship, now in the possession of an Irish priest in Quebec, bears the following inscription in Irish: 'Mary, daughter of Maguire, wife of Brian Oge O'Ruairc, caused this chalice to be made for her soul, for the Friars of Donegal, the age of Christ, 1633'.
 Inside the pedestal -- 'John O'Mullarkey, O'Donnell's silversmith, made me."

 On 27 September 1992, Pope John Paul II Beatified Concobhar Ó Duibheannaigh (c.1532-1612), a Franciscan priest from Donegal Abbey and Bishop of Down and Conor who was hanged, drawn and quartered outside the walls of Dublin in February 1612, as one of the 24 officially recognized Irish Catholic Martyrs.
 His feast day is June 20.